 Compromising as a Vegan

 Trying to be 100% vegan isn’t possible.
 It’s just not.
+Some people will even say vegetables aren’t vegan unless they’re grown in manure-less soil.
 The only thing we can do is try our best and do what we can.
 We all compromise, we all make mistakes.
 There is no point in beating ourselves up or feeling guilty, after all, or mission is a positive one.
 Anything we do to fulfill it helps.

 Like This Article?
 Pin It!